TDG-Platform/docs/ENVI_ClassificationSieving.md

 # ENVI_ClassificationSieving

 **ENVI_ClassificationSieving** The Sieving task solves the issue of isolated single pixels in a classification .
-Using a classification image as input, the task uses a filter of 4 to 8 pixels to determine if a pixel is isolated within a group.
+With a classification image as input, the task uses a filter of 4 to 8 pixels to determine if a pixel is isolated within a group.
 The isolated pixels identified by the algorithm will then be written in a new raster as 'unclassified'.
 Use ENVIClassificationClumpingTask to remove the black pixels.

-*Example Script:** Run in IPython using the GBDXTools Interface
+**Example Script:** Run in IPython using the GBDXTools Interface

     from gbdxtools import Interface
     gbdx = Interface()